PramodhaKasam/The-Track-Flow/README.md

-The website opens with the login page/n
+The website opens with the login page.

 Clicking on the "The Track Flow" will take you to the main page